leoncross/bank-tech-test/README.md

 From here, I set up my workspace which included setting up jasmine testing suite, creating the files I needed.
 I then wrote my first failing test that manages deposits.
 I continued to follow the TDD approach - write a failing test, write a passing test, refactor until I achieved the required acceptance criteria.
 This can be viewed in my Github Commits on this repo.

-A key decision that I made within this project was to not include the Time object to get current date for each transaction.
-This was decided for 3 reasons:
-1 - This is not clarified as a requirement as stipulated below 2 - This is more of a UI object, and if this project was rolled out further, Time would come from the UI end and would easily be passed through as an argument in place of strings.
-3 - functionality is not hampered if decided at a future date to use Time object to give the date.
+When starting to transition to working on the Statement Printing class - I realised it could potentially be doing too much if it also handled balance calculations.
+Therefore I created a new class to also handle this.

+A key decision that I envision being discussed focuses on how I handled the date of transaction.
+I took the decision to handle date by purely passing it through as a string, as there was no requirement within the spec to use the js Time Object.
+The other key reason is that by designing it strictly according to OOD, if the utilisation of the Time Object was a future requirement, no changes would have to be made to the software.

-# to produce result:
+# How to produce result:

 To produce the following acceptance criteria result: